 Incoming first-year students at Columbia College (CC) or the Fu Foundation School of Engineering and Applied Science (SEAS) are required to live on campus and are guaranteed four consecutive years of housing, provided they meet all the eligibility requirements.
 For loss of eligibility, see Loss of Guaranteed Housing.

 All first-year students are required to live on campus.
-If an incoming student lives at home and has been given permission to commute by the Director of Residential Life, they may begin housing in their second year without forfeiting their guarantee of residence.
+If an incoming student lives at home and has been given permission to commute by the Executive Director of Residential Life, they may begin housing in their second year without forfeiting their guarantee of residence.
 Please note, however, that if students choose this option, they must register for Room Selection by the deadline during their first year, or they risk losing guaranteed housing status.
 Also be aware that moving from the residence halls to off-campus housing, a non-Columbia-owned Greek building or to the student’s family’s home at any point may also result in the student’s loss of guaranteed housing.

 Rising sophomores transferring to CC or SEAS are guaranteed six consecutive terms of housing, while rising juniors are guaranteed four consecutive terms.
 Students must apply and accept an assignment in their first term of attendance at Columbia and maintain continued occupancy in residence halls through graduation to maintain guaranteed housing.
 Students who apply for housing will be assigned a room before their arrival.
 Rising sophomores transferring to SEAS are guaranteed six consecutive terms, while rising juniors are guaranteed four consecutive terms.
 Students must accept an assignment in their first term of attendance at Columbia and maintain continued occupancy in Housing residence halls through graduation.

-New SEAS 3-2 or 4-2 transfers who are a part of the undergraduate Combined Plan Program are guaranteed housing during their first engineering year through University Apartment Housing (UAH) and will receive instructions on how to apply for housing when offered admission.
+New SEAS 3-2 or 4-2 transfers who are a part of the undergraduate Combined Plan Program are guaranteed housing during their first engineering year and will receive instructions on how to apply for housing when offered admission.
 While Columbia will do its best to accommodate students’ requests to live on campus after the first year, there is no guarantee that Combined Plan students will be offered a room on campus beyond the first year.
 Off-Campus Housing Assistance (OCHA) assists Columbia students and affiliates in their search for housing in non-Columbia owned buildings in the metropolitan area.
 OCHA maintains a website and regular office hours to provide advice, resources and an online database of available housing.

 If entering CC as a first-year student in an authorized five-year program such as HEOP, housing is guaranteed for 10 terms.
 Students may enter the lottery twice with senior standing.